dataq-instruments/ClearingProcedure/README.md

 8. # WARNING  The next step will render your instrument useless!!!!

 9. Press the Program Button at the lower left corner.
-When it finishes, the device should be FLASHING like a Christmas tree light
+When it finishes, the device should be FLASHING like a Christmas tree light, and device configuration info has been erased

 10. Now you can dispose your instrument